-My therapy style is collaborative; I rely on clients as the experts on their lives.
+My therapy style is collaborative; I rely on clients as the expert on their life.
 I strive to create a warm and validating environment while challenging clients to reach their goals and full potential.
 I use an integrative style for my therapeutic approach, and I draw techniques from a variety of modalities depending on each client’s needs.
 My most recent training is in EMDR.
 I have successfully used motivational interviewing, solution-focused, cognitive-behavioral, and DBT techniques with clients.
 I conceptualize using a systems approach as well as trauma-informed and attachment theories.
 My goal as your therapist is to be an informed ally and advocate for you as a whole individual.

 Growing up in the Northwest suburbs of Chicago exposed me to a variety of people and lifestyles.
 I have always enjoyed traveling and engaging with cultures other than my own.
 My partner and I moved to Colorado from Illinois for my graduate internship, and we instantly fell in love with Fort Collins.
 I enjoy cuddles with our two cats and, more recently, training our two puppies.
-Since moving to Colorado, I have also discovered my love of the outdoors!
+Since moving to Colorado, I have discovered my love of the outdoors.

 B.A. – Psychology, Clinical/Counseling concentration, University of Illinois Springfield

-M.S.W. – Mental Health concentration, University of Illinois Urbana-Champaign
+M.S.W – Mental Health concentration, University of Illinois Urbana-Champaign